 As you enter your 30s, you may or may not have gotten married and started a family, perhaps even bought your first house.
 Adding to your assets and increasing the risk of financial chaos if something does happen to you before you get your affairs in order with an estate plan.

-As a parent of an 8-year-old and 5-year-old, I know that parents of minor children are juggling a lot these days.
+As a parent of a 9-year-old and a 6-year-old, I know that parents of minor children are juggling a lot these days.
 Too often the daily activities of life cause many parents to neglect or postpone planning for their own estate.

 Some may even subconsciously erase any thoughts of estate planning because thinking about it would force them to deal with feelings that people often prefer to ignore.

 Step 1: Nominate a Guardian For Your Children